ddmitov/perl-executing-browser/README.md

   Being unable to start scripts with administrative privileges, PEB can use, but not abuse, any system Perl on PATH.

 ## Calling a Local Perl Script from a Local Page
-  PEB recognizes two types of local Perl scripts: long running and AJAX scripts.
+  PEB recognizes two types of local Perl scripts: **long running scripts** and **AJAX scripts**.
   There is no timeout for all Perl scripts executed by PEB.
 * **Long running Perl scripts:**
     Long running Perl scripts are expected to produce either:

-    **1.** a complete HTML page that will replace the calling page or
+    **1.** a complete HTML page that will replace the calling page:
-    **2.** pieces of data that will be inserted one after the other into the calling page using JavaScript.

-    **1.** If a complete HTML page is expected from the Perl script that is called, no special settings should be added.
+    If a complete HTML page is expected from the Perl script that is called, no special settings should be added.
 There can be multiple chunks of output from such a script - PEB accumulates them all and displays everything when the script is finished.

+    **2.** pieces of data that will be inserted one after the other into the calling page using JavaScript:
-    **2.** If script output is going to be inserted piece by piece into the HTML DOM of the calling page, then a special query item should be inserted into the script URL.
+    If script output is going to be inserted piece by piece into the HTML DOM of the calling page, then a special query item should be inserted into the script URL.

     Example: ```http://local-pseudodomain/perl/counter.pl?target=script-results```